themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 ```
 A few things to point out.
 First, notice that when we create a React component in our application, we want to assign it to a _global_ variable.
 Why?
 This is so that we can see the component throughout our application.
 Because we're working with a limited number of components in this app, using a global isn't the _worst_ thing we can do.
 If you're working on a bigger app, though, it may be worth namespacing your components (e.g. `Components.Login`).
 Up to you.

-Next, notice that all component definitions start with a call to `React.createClass()` accepting an object with methods defined on it.
+Next, notice that all component definitions start with a call to `React.createClass()` accepting an object with methods (and properties) defined on it.
 By default, the `render()` method we've defined here is the only method that our component _must_ have.
 Everything else is optional depending on the functionality of our component.

 Once we have this in place, we can open up `/client/components/index.html` (remember, we renamed this directory from `/templates` so try not to get confused) and copy the contents—excluding the `<template>` tags and paste them _within_ the `return()` statement of our component's `render()` method.
 Once we've pasted, we'll need to make a few changes to the markup to make sure it's React-friendly.
 We're going to output the refactored version of this below and step through it.
 If you get stuck, make sure to [reference the source for the template](https://github.com/themeteorchef/base/blob/master/client/templates/public/login.html).